 In 1961 Fidel Castro and Che Guevara commissioned three young architects to create Cuba’s National Art Schools in Havana.
 As Revolutionary dreams became reality, construction was abruptly halted.
 Forty years later, with the unfinished schools in decay, Castro invites the exiled architects back to finish their unrealized dream.
 (2011, Dirs.
 A. Nahmias, B. Murray, 86 min.)

 Post-screening Q&A with Alysa Nahmias.

-ALL HAMMER PUBLIC PROGRAMS ARE FREE.
+ALL HAMMER PROGRAMS ARE FREE

-Public programs are made possible by a major gift from the Dream Fund at UCLA.
+All Hammer public programs are free and made possible by a major gift from the Dream Fund at UCLA.

-Generous support is also provided by Susan Bay Nimoy and Leonard Nimoy, the Simms/Mann Family Foundation, The Brotman Foundation of California, Good Works Foundation and Laura Donnelley, an anonymous donor, and all Hammer members.
+Generous support is also provided by Susan Bay Nimoy and Leonard Nimoy, the Simms/Mann Family Foundation, The Brotman Foundation of California, Good Works Foundation and Laura Donnelley, and all Hammer members.